joeypress24/se_proj/README.md

 Automation methods employed).
 Additionally we used the class diagrams to create a sample script for the "book appointment" feature.

+Deliverable 4: Mock up of what a burndown chart would look like for our group, as well as a simple product backlog display.

 Overall, this project was instrumental in teaching me about the process of software engineering.
 The biggest challenge we encountered was the vague nature of the requirements, which we resolved by scheduling